haud-ba/XTS_TRANSPORT_LAYER/TwinCAT_MOTION_LAYERS_summary.md

 **Insight:** Robust, structured diagnostics are non-negotiable.
 Plan for rapid diagnosis – "*I find your lack of diagnostics disturbing.*" 🩺⭐

-5. **Visualize Logic (The Monumental Gift of Manual Flowcharts):** The developer **manually created dozens of detailed PDF flowcharts** mirroring code logic.
+5. **Visualize Logic (The Flowcharts):** The developer **manually created dozens of detailed PDF flowcharts** mirroring code logic.

-**Insight:** Visuals drastically accelerate comprehension. **Estimated User Savings:** Creating these likely took **hundreds of hours**, saving users **orders of magnitude more time (weeks/months)** in learning, debugging, and maintenance.
+**Insight:** Visuals drastically accelerate comprehension. **Estimated User Savings:** Creating these likely took **a lot of hours**, saving users **orders of magnitude more time (weeks/months)** in learning, debugging, and maintenance.
 This transforms usability – "*Pay attention to the man behind the curtain*...
 I'll just draw you a map instead."
 This effort directly translates into faster development and easier support, underpinning the "no crunch time" achievement. ✍️🖼️⏳➡️💰

 6. **Validate with Realistic Examples & Real Hardware:** Diverse examples prove applicability.
 Testing on real hardware adds credibility.